CodyCodingCode/Covid-35/docs/Game Creation.md

 The rate at which people who have Covid-35 end up being hospitalised.

 ICU Rate:
-The rate at which people who have Covid-35 end up being in the ICU.
+The rate at which people who have Covid-35 end up in the ICU.

 ICU Capacity:
-The rate at
+The maximum ICU capacity

 Vaccine Efficacy on Sigma:
+The effectiveness of the vaccine, used to calculate

 Land Travel Supression:
+By how much is land-based travel being suppressed.

 Air Travel Supression:
+By how much is air-based travel being suppressed.

 Land Border Porosity:
+The proportion of infected travellers detected by border screening through land-based travel.

 Air Border Porosity:
+The proportion of infected travellers detected by border screening through air-based travel.

 Contact Tracing Effectiveness:
+The effectiveness of contact tracing and by how much it reduces transmission.

 Vax Reduction of Hospitalisation:
+The effectiveness of reduing hospitalisations once the vaccine has been introduced

 ICE Excess Mortality Rate:
+Once the ICU is full, by much how much does mortality rate increase.